sevifinance/Sevi-Docs/docs/seller/segements/ecommerce.md

 ---

+# E-commerce
-# The Payment methods that increase sales.
+## The Payment methods that increase sales.

 Unlock your customer's purchasing power.
 Offer more payment options so they can decide when and how to pay.
 Use Sevi as an payment option in your webshop.